jsinkers/notes/_notebooks/modelling_complex_systems/01_concurrency.md

 - any deadlock in concurrent systems can be broken down to 4 Coffman conditions
 - Corollary: to __remove__ deadlock, break any of the Coffman conditions

+### LTSA Deadlock

+- automatic checks via BFS on LTS (labelled transition system)
+- terminates when
+  - finds a state with no outgoing transitions = deadlock
+  - has searched all states = no deadlock
+- when a deadlock is found, BFS finds a shortest possible trace to deadlock

 ### Monitors: FSP vs Java

 - FSP monitors map well to Java monitors: `when cond act -> NEW_STATE` becomes